Tax Planning in Ellisville, MO

 • Put Your Family to Work —

-• Buy a Company Vehicle —
+• Use a Company Vehicle —

 If you and your employees need to drive as part of the normal course of your business, you can subtract transportation costs from your taxable profits.
-There are two different ways of deducting those costs:
+There are two different ways of deducting those expenses:

 • Take advantage of the standard mileage rate to deduct 58.5 cents per mile (for January to June in 2022) or 62.5 cents per mile (for July to December in 2022); or

-• Document your actual expenses, like maintenance, registration fees, and gas, and figure out if your deduction would be more than the standard mileage rate
+• Keep a record of your actual expenses, like maintenance, registration fees, and gas, and calculate whether those allow you to deduct more than the standard mileage rate would have

-• Look into Tax Loss Carryover —
+• Consider Tax Loss Carryover —

-If you're not able to make certain deductions this year, you may be able to carry them over into subsequent years.
-Common carryover deductions are a home office deduction, net operating losses, business credits, and capital losses.
+You're allowed to carryover some deductions into subsequent years.
+These can include a home office deduction, net operating losses, business credits, and capital losses.

 Other services we offer in Ellisville, MO include: